9:45 – 10:30 a.m. – The Freshman Experience

 11:45 a.m. – 12:30 p.m. – Post Graduate Planning: Graduate School, Fellowships and Scholar Programs

 Shannon McCance, counselor, Graduate Admissions, Eileen Jankowski, assistant professor, director, Fellowships and Scholar Program

 If your student is interested in pursuing a graduate degree, or plans on applying for a fellowship or scholar program after graduation, it is important for them to start preparing for post-graduate plans as early as their junior year.
 Learn how to best support your student in this important process.

 This session will be your play-by-play for commencement weekend and all that leads up to it.
-Learn about Chapman’s commencement ceremony traditions and the meaning of the regalia worn by students, staff and faculty.
+Learn about Chapman’s commencement ceremony and your student’s “big day.”
 Get your questions answered directly from the staff member charged with planning the ceremonies and get tips on making this memorable day run smoothly and stress-free.

 10:45 – 11:30 a.m. – Career Development: Expectations Upon Entering the Work Force

-Hear directly from Chapman Alumni who have made a name for themselves in their industry.
-This panel will give you and your student insight on attaining a job post- graduation and how to forge a path in your student’s chosen industry.
-Hear stories about “real world” work experience and expectations your student should come to expect.
+Hear directly from Chapman alumni who have made a name for themselves in their industries.
+This panel will give you and your student insight on attaining a job post-graduation and how to forge a path in your student’s chosen industry.
+Hear stories about real world work experiences and expectations.
 Enjoy a Q&A session with these alumni and get all of your working world questions answered.

 11:45 a.m. – 12:30 p.m. - “There’s No Place Like Chapman:” University Support for Alumni

-Making the transition from the college lifestyle to the working world can be a different experience for all students.
-Learn about the lifelong programs and benefits that the Alumni Association offer to all graduates after they have finalized their degree.
-Hear the experiences of recent graduates, what they wish they had known, and wish their parents would have told them!
+Making the transition from the college lifestyle to the working world is a different experience for all students.
+Find out about the lifelong programs and benefits the Alumni Association offer to all graduates after they have finalized their degree.
+Learn about the experiences of recent graduates, and get insight on what they wish they had known, (and wish their parents would have told them)!